 - Prick work set – this sharp prick pen and felt board are great preparation for writing.
 The child starts to use a pencil grip and can follow along the line to prick out the shape.

-- Composition puzzles – for those preschoolers that enjoy puzzles, look for more difficult composition puzzles like these beautiful wooden ones from woodpuzzles.com.au.
+- Composition puzzles – for those preschoolers that enjoy puzzles, look for more difficult composition puzzles like these beautiful wooden ones from woodpuzzles.com.au (sadly now closed).

 I hope that you find this gift guide useful for all your Montessori inspired gifts this holiday season.
 I love enjoying all the festivals at this time of year.
 Let’s put on some cosy socks, grab some hot tea and get festive!